Ultimate tips for attending the Cannes Film Festival

 The Cannes Film Festival and market are the highlights of the film calendar each year, with an epic number of events, screenings, parties and meetings crammed into a little French town over the course of eleven days.
-To give Cannes first timers a few pointers, over the past few months I have been contacting a large number of Cannes Film Festival veterans.
+To give Cannes first-timers a few pointers, over the past few years, I have contacted a large number of Cannes Film Festival veterans.

 In the end, 575 film professionals gave their advice, with a combined experience of 4,478 trips to the Cannes film festival.
 In addition, I ran a few research projects to look at what the data and statistics can tell us about how to do Cannes right.